|This is an unofficial version.

 "arborist" means a person who, for compensation, plants, prunes and treats woody plants other than Crown timber as defined in The Forest Act. (« arboriculteur »)

-"director" means the person appointed under The Civil Service Act as the director for the purpose of this Act. (« directeur »)
+"director" means the person appointed under Part 3 of The Public Service Act as the director for the purpose of this Act. (« directeur »)

 "forest product" means